alexandrutomescu/MixedPerfectPhylogeny/README.md

 	./mixedphylogeny -i example/matrix_alg1.csv -o example/matrix_alg1.out.csv

-If your input matrix does not belong to the polynomially-solvable case, then the implementation will tell you so.
+If your input matrix does not belong to the polynomially-solvable case, then the program will tell you so.
 In that case, you can run our second, heuristic, algorithm, by adding the parameter **--heuristic**, e.g.:

 	./mixedphylogeny -i example/matrix_alg2.csv -o example/matrix_alg2.out.csv --heuristic